katarina33/ltlsurfcharters/src/pages/index.md

           we had staff waiting and ready to lug our bags to the boat.”
     title: Testimonials
     type: testimonialsblock
+  - component: ContactBlock
+    section_id: contact
+    subtitle: >-
+      Send us your preferred region, for how many surfers, your dates and phone number with country code, so we can call you if we need extra information to find you the best surf charter options.
+    title: Contact Us
+    type: contactblock
   - actions:
       - label: View Editorial
         url: blog/index.html